Laiik Makes Greek Food: Gemista

-Our go-to Greek summer dish is fresh, light and delicious.
+For our debut Kalo Mina monthly, we're making one of our favorite, go-to Greek recipes, a summer dish that is fresh, light and delightful.
 Gemista are stuffed vegetables (usually tomatoes and/or peppers) and in this version we made it lathera, or vegetarian.
+Clad in our Delphine Greek sandals, we headed to the laiki (farmer's market) to grab fresh peppers, ripe tomatoes and much more!

 Preparation time: 30 mins